CHARLESTON SC INVESTMENT PROPERTIES & INCOME PRODUCING REAL ESTATE

 No matter what your strategy is always be careful and have a good local agent to help you navigate through the maze of options out there for investing in real estate in Charleston or anywhere.
 Find a great contractor in Charleston and let them help you with the renovations, and repair necessary to get a C.O. and move onto the next real estate opportunity.

 One of the long tried and true income producing real estate investments popular in Charleston area is in beachfront homes or resort vacation rentals.
 It’s no mystery that homes in beach communities are very attractive year round and hundreds of thousands of visitors come to our beaches in S.C. to unwind.
 Homes for sale on the Isle of Palms and in Wild Dunes real estate make big money on weekly vacation rentals for their owners.
 Many developers and investors will even buy an existing home, tear it down and build a new one just for the returns it can produce.
-Weekly rentals on Folly Beach, Kiawah, Sullivan’s Island, and even downtown Charleston garner upwards of $4000 to $7000+.
+Weekly rentals on Folly Beach, Kiawah, Seabrook Island, and even downtown Charleston garner upwards of $4000 to $7000+.
+Even with HOA Dues in Wild Dunes, Kiawah Island, and Seabrook Island + monthly regimes for condos/villas these properties can get easily $30,000 yr for one bedroom to $90k+ for beachfront and 3 bedroom units.

 There has never been a better time to pull money out of the equities market and into real estate, rates are low, and prices are too.